 Election Day Options for Little Learners

-I'm tired of watching the attack ads on TV, my phone ringing constantly, getting flyer after flyer in the mail, and the signs all over town.
-Luckily, this campaign season is almost over.
-Thank goodness!
+I'm tired of watching the attack ads all over the TV, my phone ringing constantly, getting flyer after flyer in the mail, and the signs all over town.
+Luckily, this campaign season is almost over, thank goodness!

 I also think it's important to teach the importance of the election to the little ones.
 But in a gentler, kinder fashion.